62 Marketing Tips for Small Business Growth (2026)

 Social media is where your customers gather, making it an essential place for your brand to be.

-- Social Media Marketing: This involves using platforms like Facebook, Instagram, and TikTok to connect with your audience, build your brand, and drive traffic.
-With over 4.9 billion people on social media, it’s a channel you can’t afford to ignore.
-For an example on a lean budget, see the Cora case study on how a digital health startup reached a 13% CTR on just $300/month.
+• Develop a Social Media Marketing Strategy: Use platforms like Facebook, Instagram, and TikTok to connect with your audience, build your brand, and drive traffic.
+With billions of people on social media, it’s a channel you can’t afford to ignore.
+For an example on a lean budget, see the Cora case study on how a digital health startup achieved a high click through rate on just $300 a month.

-- LinkedIn Marketing: For B2B businesses, LinkedIn is the top platform for lead generation.
-It’s responsible for an incredible 80% of B2B social media leads.
+• Focus on LinkedIn Marketing (for B2B): For B2B businesses, LinkedIn is the top platform for lead generation.
 It’s also the perfect place for founders to build their personal brand and establish thought leadership.
-For busy founders, services that provide LinkedIn ghostwriting can be a game changer, ensuring consistent and insightful content.
+For busy founders, services that provide LinkedIn ghostwriting can be a game changer.

-- Influencer Marketing: Partnering with individuals who have an engaged following can be a powerful way to promote your product.
+• Explore Influencer Marketing: Partnering with individuals who have an engaged following can be a powerful way to promote your product.
 Consumers tend to trust recommendations from influencers more than traditional ads.
-The industry is booming, and on average, businesses are earning $5.20 for every $1 spent on influencer marketing.

-- User Generated Content (UGC): This is any content (images, videos, reviews) created by your customers… Encourage customers to share their experiences and feature their content on your channels.
-For inspiration, see our Nailed It case study on how UGC‑style creative and rapid testing drove 328 add‑to‑carts in three months.
+• Encourage User Generated Content (UGC): This is any content (images, videos, reviews) created by your customers.
+Encourage customers to share their experiences and feature their content on your channels.
+For inspiration, see our Nailed It case study on how UGC style creative and rapid testing drove significant results.

-- Social Media Competition: Contests and giveaways are fantastic for boosting engagement and growing your follower count.
-Instagram contests can achieve 3.5 times more likes and a whopping 64 times more comments than regular posts.
+• Run a Social Media Competition: Contests and giveaways are fantastic for boosting engagement and growing your follower count.

 Local Marketing Tips for Small Business